-Police search for gunman after deadly Southwest Miami-Dade shooting
+Police charge 19-year-old with murder after triple shooting in Southwest Miami-Dade

 “The other adult male and adult female were transported by Miami Dade fire rescue to an area hospital in critical condition,” said Miami-Dade Police Detective Kristopher Welch.

+Surveillance video obtained by Local 10 News shows a neighbor helping an injured woman escape from the violence.

+“I think he reacted as a hero because he lied her and assisted her in putting her over there without putting her life in danger,” said Julio Magallan, whose son-in-law is seen in the video helping the woman who had been shot.

-Police said the gunman took off running from the home, which prompted officers to quickly set up a perimeter as they searched for the suspect.
+Police said the gunman, now identified as Williams, took off running from the home, which prompted officers to quickly set up a perimeter as they searched for him.

-For hours officers combed the Southwest Miami Dade neighborhood by air and ground for the man police believe to be armed and dangerous.
+For hours officers combed the Southwest Miami Dade neighborhood by air and ground for Williams, who police believe to be armed and dangerous.

 “Miami-Dade police recovered two firearms on scene,” said Det.
 Welch.
 “Although we can’t discount the possibility that the subject is still armed.”